watsonjr/Geog_563/Classes/Terminal_IDEs_Shell/README.md

 - * cd .. = change directory, go up one level

 ### Shell Scripting
 The practice of writing those commands in a text file (a script) so they can be executed automatically in sequence, allowing users to automate tasks, manage workflows, and save time on repetitive operations.
+These files will typically come as a batch or .bat file on Windows and a shell or .sh file on macOS.

 ### IDE
 An integrated development environment is a software application that provides comprehensive facilities for software development.
 An IDE normally consists of at least a source-code editor, build automation tools, and a debugger.
 Examples of an IDE are VSCode, RStudio, PyCharm, and NetBeans.